lyonscode/lyonscode.github.io/_posts/2025-09-03-tryhackme-tshark-challenge-i-teamwork-write-up.md

 Answer format: \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*.\*\*\*\*

 ### Congratulations!
 You have finished the first challenge room, but there is one more ticket before calling it out a day!

+Part II of this room can be found at the below link:

 * [TShark Challenge II: Directory](https://lyonscode.github.io/tryhackme-challenge-ii-directory-write-up/)